Skip to main content

 '-----------' '----------' '------------'

-Figure 1: Publish-subscribe architecture over CoAP
+Figure 1: Publish-subscribe architecture based on CoAP

 This document describes two sets of interactions; interactions to

-configure topics and their lifecycle (see Section 2.5) and
+configure topics and their lifecycle (see Section 2.4.3 and

-interactions about the topic-data (see Section 3.2).
+Section 2.5) and interactions about the topic-data (see Section 3.2).

-Topic-configuration interactions are discovery, create, read
+Topic interactions are: discovery, create, read configuration, update

-configuration, update configuration, and delete configuration.
-These
+configuration, and delete configuration.
+These operations concern

-operations handle the management of the topics.
+the management of the topics.

-Topic-data interactions are publish, subscribe, unsubscribe, read,
+The topic-data interactions are: publish, subscribe, unsubscribe,

-from a publisher to a subscriber.
+transferred from a publisher to a subscriber.

 1.3.
 Managing Topics

-Figure 2 shows the resources related to a Topic Collection that can
+Figure 2 shows the resources related to a topic collection that can

-be managed at the Broker.
+be managed at the broker.

 topic / \